Lex-Col/Volition-Protocol/README.md

 ## 5. Case Study: The Guardian Angel Protocol (GAP)
 The efficacy of the Volition Protocol was proven through the development of **GAP**, a hardware-enforced AI confinement architecture for **ARMv9-A CCA**.
 - **The Forge:** Conceived and simulated on a mobile terminal (Dimensity 6300) with 18 hours of total development time.
-- **The Gauntlet:** Survived 23 recursive synthesis cycles (Phase 2-3) until the Architect-Governed loop was satisfied.
+- **The Gauntlet:** Survived 23 recursive synthesis cycles until the Architect-Governed loop reached total coverage.

 ## 6. Proprietary License and Terms of Use
 **COPYRIGHT (c) 2026 ALEXANDER COLCLOUGH (LEX-COL).
 ALL RIGHTS RESERVED.**
 This is a Proprietary Source-Available License.
-The Volition Protocol (MACSC) methodology is the intellectual property of Alexander Colclough.
-Unauthorized commercial use, redistribution, or derivation is strictly prohibited.
+Unauthorized commercial use, redistribution, or derivation of the Volition Protocol (MACSC) methodology is strictly prohibited.

 ---
 **BORN ON THE GLASS.
-FORGED IN THE FORGE. //**
+FORGED IN THE FORGE.**